INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 - can be interacted with in tests and in an interactive console, and
 - has a passing test.

-We now have a package that is installed, can be interacted with properly, and has a passing test.
 Next, we'll look at other files that should be included with your package.

 > ## Going further